cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 The Initial Cycle Point
 ^^^^^^^^^^^^^^^^^^^^^^^

-A workflow normally begins running at the *initial cycle point*, which defines the start of the workflow graph:
+A workflow normally begins running at the :term:`initial cycle point`, which defines the start of the workflow graph:

 .. code-block:: cylc